 We understand that traveling with just your own group is now a higher priority, so we’re making it simpler than ever to do just that.
 Register 20 participants on a tour to Europe or just 15 on a tour to Latin America or Asia, and you will guarantee your own private bus and tour manager.

 Many destinations are now either denying entry to unvaccinated visitors or have introduced vaccination requirements in order to move freely within the country.
 Even in locations without such official regulations, delivering a safe and enjoyable travel experience for all becomes difficult to achieve in the close quarters of an educational group tour when some travelers are vaccinated while others are not.
-Given these restrictions, all group leaders and travelers aged 12 and above will need to be fully vaccinated in order to travel with us in 2021-2022.
+Given these restrictions, all group leaders and travelers will need to be fully vaccinated in order to travel with us in 2022.
 You are responsible for arranging for your vaccination to meet local requirements and should be prepared to provide suitable documentation of it throughout your tour.
 Travelers should also be on the lookout for common symptoms of COVID in the days leading up to their trip and should not travel if these symptoms exist.

 Tour Manager Protocols